 As the federal government makes its next steps during this crisis, we the undersigned organizations urge you to recognize the dramatic increased challenges that families in our state have faced by supporting dramatically increased resources for essential supports and services that will uphold the well-being of our state's families and communities, based what we have learned from the voices of children, families, and professionals who serve them.
-Versions of many of these priorities are included in the House HEROES Act.
+All of these investments are included in recent proposals from your colleagues.
 All are essential to positioning our state to weather the crisis and ultimately, and will bolster the effectiveness of direct aid for state and local governments.